Bar Mitzvah, Bat Mitzvah – A Brief History

 Present Day Ceremonies

 Today’s Bar Mitzvah and Bat Mitzvah has evolved to be a bit more elaborate than just a blessing read by the child.
 They very often learn certain aspects of the religious service as well as the accompanying traditional chants by heart and recite them.
-Sometimes this gets put off for days at a time because of the amount of homework in secular school, after school sports teams and other activities and learning all this can get to be rather stressful.
+Sometimes this gets put off for days.
+Mostly, due to homework in a secular school after school and sports teams.
+Other activities and learning can be considered with a term I read, ‘overscheduled.’
 The child is also required to make a speech teaching a devar Torah (about the Torah portion).